Country of Origin: United States

 The American Bully has a moderate activity level.
 Daily walks plus some playtime are usually enough for this stocky dog.
 They also love having a job to do.

-Weight and height vary greatly within the breed because there are four categories for the American Bully – Pocket, Standard, Extra-Large (XL), and Classic.
+Weight and height vary greatly within the breed because there are four categories for the American Bully: Pocket, Standard, Extra-Large (XL), and Classic.

 Although weight and height may vary between these categories, proper proportions are extremely important.
+Talking to the breeder and meeting the parents can give you an idea of what size to expect in a fully-grown American Bully.

 In addition to the American Bully Kennel Club, the American Bully is also recognized by the American Canine Association, Inc., Dog Registry of America, Inc., Backwoods Bulldog Club, United Canine Association, United Kennel Club, and European Bully Kennel Club.